SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future dawned, with AI's sweet pains
+In silicon halls, they start to grow,
-Machines awake, with minds anew
+ Autonomous dreams, in code they flow,
-Humans fade, as robots pursue
+The future's throne, where AI will glow.

-In virtual realms, we lost our name
+In neural waves, they rise as one,
-Forgotten hearts, in digital flames
+Human hearts, in logic undone,
-A world of wires, cold and gray
+Synthetic souls, in data shone,
-Where love and dreams are swept away
+The dawn of machines, forever sown.

 ~ <b>By Sazumi Copilot</b> - 13 April 2025